Vertical Sleeve Gastrectomy—Laparoscopic

 At the Hospital

-- A small tube with a camera may be used to look down your throat and into your stomach to check for problems.
+- Use a small thin tube with a camera to look down your throat and into your stomach to check for any problems

 Your bowels will work more slowly than usual.
 Chewing gum may help speed the process of your bowel function returning to normal.